OwinoLucas/akan/README.md

 * Enter day of birth
 * Enter gender
 It will generate user Akan name.
+## Setup Instructions
+* The project uses one or more javascript functions.
+* Appropriate control flows and logical operators are used in the project.
+* The project makes use of one or more arrays in javascript.
+* The project uses a  HTML input to collect user data.
+* The project uses a custom CSS stylesheet that incorporates cascading, box model and floats.
+* The project works as expected, achieving the functionality required.
 ## Technical requirements
 * Project name.
 * Project description.